paulinalei/taipei-fireworks/README.md

 ## Running the project
 * git clone (repository url)
 * Install Node.js
-* Install Node package nodemon
+* Install Node package nodemon with command `npm install nodemon -g`
 * From the command line:
   * To get a localhost going, type command `nodemon bin/www`, then go to any localhost number on your browser.
 I use `localhost: 3000`